The Lizard: In pop culture

 Daphne du Maurier based many novels on this part of Cornwall, including Frenchman's Creek.

 The Lizard was featured on the BBC television programme Seven Natural Wonders as one of the wonders of the South West, and on the BBC series Coast.

-In James Clavell's novel Shōgun, ship's pilot Vasco Rodrigues challenges John Blackthorne to recite the latitude of the Lizard to verify that Blackthorne is the Pilot of the Dutch vessel Erasmus.

 The Jennifer McQuiston 2015 novel The Spinster's Guide to Scandalous Behavior is set primarily in the fictional village Lizard Bay on the Lizard in the mid-nineteenth century.

-In the television adaptation of "Horatio Hornblower", an order is given to "Weather the Lizard" in the episode Hornblower:Mutiny.

 "Lizard Point" is also a track on the 1982 album Ambient 4: On Land released by Brian Eno.

 The book series "Fenton House" by Ben Cheetham is set on the Lizard Peninsula.